Two Riders on the Beach

 Liebermann died on February 8, 1935 at the age of eighty-eight.
 While he had enjoyed fame in life, Leibermann was a Jew and his death was not reported in the Nazi-controlled media.

-One of the versions of Liebermann’s Two Riders on the Beach was bought by David Friedmann, a wealthy Jewish sugar industrialist who had built a business empire in what was then Breslau, Germany and is now Wrocław, Poland.
+One of the versions of Liebermann’s Two Riders on the Beach was bought by David Friedmann, a wealthy Jewish sugar industrialist who had built a business empire in what was then Breslau, Germany, now Wrocław, Poland.
 Friedmann may have bought the Liebermann painting in 1902 at an exhibition in the Lichtenberg gallery of Breslau.
 He loaned it on occasion, including to a 1927 exhibition at a Berlin gallery to commemorate Liebermann’s eightieth birthday.
 Liebermann himself was a guest at the home of Friedmann’s neighbour, textile merchant and art collector Leo Lewin.

 Friedmann’s version of Two Riders on the Beach was hung in a dark anteroom of his palatial villa, leading to a walled winter garden and lit by a lamp on the opposite wall.
 The painting was particularly admired by Friedmann’s great-nephew David Toren.
 As a boy, Toren’s childhood was split between the joys and luxuries of his great-uncle’s wealth and friendship, and the mounting genocide against the Jewish people by the Third Reich.